Nperez1986/Audio-NeoPixel-Synch/README.md

 int delayval = 0; // delay for half a second (500)

 void setup() {
+  pinMode(5, INPUT); //define the pin as the INPUT source to read the voltage from your switch pinMode(3, INPUT); pinMode(6, OUTPUT); //add output if required

   // This is for Trinket 5V 16MHz, you can remove these three lines if you are not using a Trinket
 #if defined (__AVR_ATtiny85__)
   if (F_CPU == 16000000) clock_prescale_set(clock_div_1);